-The restructuring was implemented via a scheme of arrangement between the Bank and its shareholders in line with the Guidelines for Licensing and Regulation of national commercial banks in Nigeria.
+A restructuring was implemented via a scheme of arrangement between Sterling Bank Plc and its shareholders in line with the Guidelines for Licensing and Regulation of national commercial banks in Nigeria.

-At a court-ordered meeting held on the 19th of September 2022, the Bank's shareholders approved all the resolutions required to effect the scheme.
-The Bank also received the final approval of the Securities and Exchange Commission (SEC) to effect the scheme on the 20th of October 2022.
+At a court-ordered meeting held on the 19th of September 2022, Sterling Bank's shareholders approved all the resolutions required to effect the scheme.
+Sterling Bank also received the final approval of the Securities and Exchange Commission (SEC) to effect the scheme on the 20th of October 2022.

-The Bank applied to the Corporate Affairs Commission (CAC) in September 2022 and re-registered the Holdco as a public company.
+Sterling Bank applied to the Corporate Affairs Commission (CAC) in September 2022 and re-registered the Holdco as a public company.
 The Holdco is the Sterling Financial Holdings Company Plc.